cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/adjust-rules/false-negative.md

 To address a false negative:

-- If you are a WAF/CDN customer, follow the steps in the [Responding to DDoS attacks](https://support.cloudflare.com/hc/articles/200170196) page, which guides you on enabling the _Under Attack_ mode and creating Rate Limiting and Firewall rules as needed.
+- If you are a WAF/CDN customer, follow the steps in the [Responding to DDoS attacks](https://support.cloudflare.com/hc/articles/200170196) page, which guides you on enabling the _Under Attack_ mode and creating rate limiting rules and firewall rules as needed.

 - If you are a Magic Transit customer, [use Magic Firewall rules](/magic-firewall/how-to/add-rules/) to help mitigate the attack.